arangodb/arangodb-php/docs/Drivers/PHP/Tutorial/README.md

 */
 ```

 Whenever the document id is yet unknown, but you want to fetch a document from the server by any of its other properties, you can use the CollectionHandler->byExample() method.
 It allows you to provide an example of the document that you are looking for.
-The example should either be a Document object with the relevant properties set, or, a PHP array with the propeties that you are looking for:
+The example should either be a Document object with the relevant properties set, or, a PHP array with the properties that you are looking for:

 ```php
     // get a document list back from the server, using a document example